Green Star Homes is Australia’s leading rating tool for new homes.

 We thank the following organisations for their leadership and their support of our activities in this space.
 To be seen as a leader in driving change in the residential built environment, please contact our partnerships manager, Zeina Iesa.

-Head over to our buyers’ guide page for those looking to purchase a Green Star Home.Go to Green Star Homes for buyers
+Head over to our page for those looking to buy a Green Star Home.How to buy a Green Star home